Jeffro80/Student_Database_Preparer/README.md

 Headings can be exported from the Results table of the Student Database.
 File can be copied from the Assessments Analyser App folder.

+## Results Table Headings File

+### File Name

+Results_Table_Headings_<Course_Code>.txt where <Course_Code> is the base code e.g. ADV.

+### Contents

+Headings for the Results table output file.
+Contains the headings from the Results table in the Student Database for the relevant base course.

+### Structure

+TXT file with the column headings on one line, separated by commas with no trailing spaces.

+### Source

+Results table for the relevant course from the Student Database.

 ## Student_Course File